edsondiasalves/enquete/README.md

  account and sign in.
 The app uses the firebase platform and we are using AngularJs in the frontend.
 Currently the app is deployed at this [test server](https://enquete-ba752.firebaseapp.com/) is maintained by me.
-Feel free to fork it and collaborate.
+Feel free to fork it and collaborate..

 ## Sources